chrisflor/docs/en-us/sc/introduction.md

 ## What is a smart contract?

 A smart contract is a set of commitments that are defined in digital form, including the agreement on how contract participants shall fulfill these commitments.
 Blockchain technology gives us a decentralized, non-tampering, highly reliable system in which smart contracts are extremely useful.
-Smart contracts is one of the most important characteristics of blockchain technologies and the reason why blockchains can be called disruptive technology.
+Enabling Smart Contracts is one of the most important characteristics of blockchain technologies and are the reason why blockchains can be called disruptive technology.
 It is increasing the efficiency of our social structure by each passing day.

 ## What are the characteristics of NEO smart contracts?